stonepros/stone/doc/dev/developer_guide/basic-workflow.rst

 (ticket) should be created if one is adding new documentation chapters or files, or for other substantial changes.

-The tracker ticket serves to explain the issue (bug) to your fellow Ceph developers and keep them informed as you make progress toward resolution.
+The tracker ticket serves to explain the issue (bug) to your fellow Stone developers and keep them informed as you make progress toward resolution.
 To this end, please provide a descriptive title and write appropriate information and details into the description.
 When composing the ticket's title, consider "If I